 There are no jetties on Long Island, but craft can land at an obvious bouldery point on the south-western shore.
 It is also possible to land in a bay on the island's eastern side, where concrete generator sheds remain from a World War II submarine detection system.

 There are no easy landing sites on Kokomohua Island.

 Boat services operate on Queen Charlotte Sound from Picton.
-Further information on them is available from Picton Visitor Centre.
+Further information is available from the Picton Visitor Centre.